Radiocycle21/Pyspark_Scania_aps_data_anaytics_project/README.md

 🗂️ **Project Overview**

-This repository contains the full workflow of the project — from raw data to final analysis and visualization.
+This repository contains the full workflow of the project — *unfortunately I cannot upload the raw files to github as it is over 50MB.
+You can find the data on kaggle!

 - **[README - Data Cleaning]** → Details of the data cleaning steps we performed.
 - **[README - SQL Queries]** → Explanation of SQL queries and logic used.